htcondor/htcondor/docs/admin-manual/policy-configuration.rst

     When the machine enters the Preempting/Vacating state, this expression specifies the maximum time in seconds that the *condor_startd* will wait for the job to finish.
 The job may adjust the wait time by setting ``JobMaxVacateTime``.
-If the job’s setting is less than the machine’s, the job’s is used.
-If the job’s setting is larger than the machine’s, the result depends on whether the job has any excess retirement time.
-If the job has more retirement time left than the machine’s maximum vacate time setting, then retirement time will be converted into vacating time, up to the amount of ``JobMaxVacateTime``.
+If the job's setting is less than the machine's, the job's is used.
+If the job's setting is larger than the machine's, the result depends on whether the job has any excess retirement time.
+If the job has more retirement time left than the machine's maximum vacate time setting, then retirement time will be converted into vacating time, up to the amount of ``JobMaxVacateTime``.
 Once the vacating time expires, the job is hard-killed.
 The ``KILL`` :index:`KILL` expression may be used